SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/generic-type.md

 `typeIsStruct()` checks whether a variable is a struct.

 Check whether a variable is a struct or not.
-The argument is automatically be up-casted to a Generic.
+The argument is automatically up-casted to a Generic.

 ```crmscript!
 struct Person {